 “Essential…A conflicted and complex portrait of a city starving for solutions.”

 “Essential… An oral history of a transformative moment in the city’s history… fascinating and at times heartbreaking… a conflicted and complex portrait of a city starving for solutions.”

 “Silicon City is firmly in the Studs Terkel tradition of first-person-based explorations of working-class life. … Students of inequality and demographics will find powerful anecdotal evidence for how the changing cityscape brings both harm and good.”

-“McClelland weaves together a narrative of a region under siege by the economic forces of tech, gentrification, and inequality … gives readers a refreshing perspective and concerned analysis of their collective home.”
+“McClelland weaves together a narrative of a region under siege by the economic forces of tech, gentrification, and inequality… A refreshing perspective.”

 Silicon City is an intimate, eye-opening portrait of San Francisco transformed by the tech boom.